DarrenDanielDay/func-di/README.md

 </script>
 ```

-If want to use React support in browser directly without `Node.JS` tool chain, add the following code before all script elements in your HTML.
+If want to use React support in browser directly without `Node.JS` tool chain, add the above code before all script elements in your HTML.
 Note that `<script type="importmap">` is not currently supported in every modern browser (e.g. `FireFox`, `Safari`).
 You might need this tool: <https://github.com/guybedford/es-module-shims> for those browsers.

 ## Usage